Arthur Duncan: Career

 Several years after joining The Lawrence Welk Show, Duncan sang and danced a blend of old and new routines at the International Frolics in Los Angeles in 1967.
 This event took place in the Creole Lounge of the Hacienda International Hotel.

 Duncan also kicked off the opening of the new Richmond office of Home Savings and Loan Association on May 3, 1979, in California.
 Duncan appeared alongside seven others of "TV’s greatest entertainers" in a "salute to the 'golden days of television.'"
 The seven others consisted of Dennis Day, Alan Hale Jr., David Nelson, Peggy Lennon, and Barbara Hale and her husband, Bill Williams.

 In the 1980s, Duncan danced at multiple venues alongside other famous tap dancers.
 On May 13, 1982, he appeared with the Hoofers Club on the show "Two on the Town."
 In 1988, he was featured in "An Evening of Tap" at Lincoln Center’s Avery Fisher Hall.
 Declared a "tap dancer's summit," the event's jazz tap performance included Steve Condos, Howard Sandman Sims, Savion Glover, Bunny Briggs, Jimmy Slyde, and Gregory Hines.
 Arthur Duncan danced with Gregory Hines a second time that year on September 18 at Carnegie Hall.

 Duncan even starred in a musical on top of his many performances.
 In 1988, around March 10 through 13, he played Mr. Magix in the Long Beach Civic Light Opera's "My One and Only" a musical parody that first opened on Broadway in 1983 and won three Tony Awards.
 A year later, Duncan performed at San Francisco's Kimball's East, alongside Robert L. Reed.
 The event also featured Brenda Bufalino, Fred Moritel, Rusty Frank, and Savion Glover.

 Duncan's career was not diminished in the turn of the century.
 In 2004, he danced at the second annual Los Angeles Tap Festival.
 He continued to dance in the festival every year until 2008.

 The Lawrence Welk Show (1964–1982)

 Duncan is most famously known for his time on The Lawrence Welk Show, on which he appeared as a regular from 1964 until 1982.
 Introduced by Welk, the dancer was said to be "a credit to his race and to the entertainment profession."
-In fact, Duncan was the first Black person to be a regular on a variety show.
-The weight of this, as well as the weight of being the only Black man on the show, led to him pre-recording his tap dancing, saying he "didn't take chances."

 His time on The Lawrence Welk Show gave the art of tap "its most regular exposure in that era", which was a time in which tap was mostly dormant.
 It especially helped that he was featured weekly as a regular.
 Though he tapped alone for the most part, he danced with both Bobby Burgess and Jack Imel on the show.